Last Night at Mom’s House

 Improvisations by Curtis Rumrill and Tristan Dahn

 The last time I saw my mom was November, 2019.
 I don’t know if COVID was even on our radars yet, but she was sick either way.
 My aunt secretly paid for tickets for my wife, our toddler, and myself to fly to Upstate New York for Thanksgiving.
 When we left Mom’s house to fly home it was with the knowledge that we would all see each other again in less than a month.
 My mother and my brother had booked tickets to come to the Bay the week before Christmas.
-Then our son got hand foot and mouth.
+Then our daughter got hand foot and mouth.
 Mom’s doctor told her she was too immunocompromised to come, but no problem, the flights could be rescheduled for sometime in the early spring.

 I had one other real chance to see her.
 In late January, 2020 I was at the University of Pittsburgh for the Beyond 2020: Microtonal Music Festival, where I was having a new piece premiered.
 I could have invited her to drive down from Syracuse, but I was stressed about the premiere, and the piece was, in part, grappling with her illness.
 I didn’t want to burden her with it.